Dual-objective Language Models: Training Efficiency Without Overfitting: Experiments

 Prefix language modeling \citep{NEURIPS2019_c20bb2d9, 10.5555/3455716.3455856, pmlr-v162-wang22u} is a promising alternative to the two training objectives investigated in this work.
 It processes the conditioning part (prefix, $\bm{c}$ in notation from \Cref{sec:ar_eval}) of a text fully bidirectionally while the completion part ($\bm{w}$ in \Cref{sec:ar_eval}) is processed autoregressively.
 Given that our models are trained with both unidirectional and bidirectional attention, we test whether the exposure to both can induce generalization to prefix language modeling without any further training.
 We repeat the earlier autoregressive evaluation with prefix attention masks and plot the results in \cref{fig:prefix}.

 The right side of \cref{fig:prefix} shows the overall improvement of the prefix evaluation over the autoregressive one.
 Notably, we can see that it is reliably over one percentage point better across most configurations that combine both training objectives.
-This finding leads to our third recommendation: \begin{remark}[Induced prefix language modeling] The autoregressive performance of dual language models can be reliably improved at inference time by processing the conditional part of a prompt fully bidirectionally. \end{remark}
+This finding leads to our third recommendation:

+\begin{remark}{ Induced prefix language modeling}{remark:3} The autoregressive performance of dual-objective language models can be reliably improved at inference time by processing the conditional part of a prompt fully bidirectionally. \end{remark}